 Where it is necessary for our legitimate interests and your interests and fundamental rights do not override those interests, to:

-As a public authority we may process your personal data where it is necessary for the performance of our public task.
+As a public authority we may process your personal data where it is necessary for the performance of our public task (for example, personal information contained within artworks).

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us: